The Ludicrous Laws of Old London

 This book will be an engaging read for anyone interested in London, history, journalism or, of course, law and politics.
 It would also be a useful book for a tour guide, and a wonderful gift for any visiting friends.

 Yi Li Alyssa Tjioe is an Associate Editor with the international law magazine, The New Jurist.
 An undergraduate at the University of Leeds, Alyssa is an aspiring lawyer.
-She is currently interested in researching arbitration law, international trade law and environment sustainability.
+She is currently interested in researching arbitration law, international trade law, and environmental sustainability.